How to Integrate Server-Based Liveness into Your Web Application

 Oz Liveness Web SDK detects both presentation and injection attacks.
 An injection attack is an attempt to feed pre-recorded video into the system using a virtual camera.

+Finally, while the cloud-based service provides the fully-fledged functionality, we also offer an on-premise version with the same functions but no need for sending any data to our cloud.
 We recommend starting with the SaaS mode and then reconnecting your web app to the on-premise Web Adapter and Oz API to ensure seamless integration between your front end and back end.
 With these guidelines in mind, integrating the Oz Liveness Web SDK into your web application can be a simple and straightforward process.

 Tell us domain names of the pages from which you are going to call Web SDK and email for admin access, e.g.: